Kotti/kotti_user_manual/docs/introduction/overview.rst

 in the context of the web.
 Documents contain text and may include images, files, and links to other documents.
 Kotti's design makes linking documents to one another easy.

-For the website associated with this user manual we will add content for a fruit stand.
-Our fresh default Kotti website looks simple enough:

-..
-Image:: ../images/not_logged_in.png

-You see where the site has already been given a proper "Fruit Stand on Main" title when the site was created.
-You also see a search box on the right side of the toolbar at the top.
-There is a welcome statement, instructions for logging in, configuring the site, viewing a list of available add-ons, and viewing documentation.
-The amusing footer is a signature of a software system called Pyramid that Kotti uses as a foundation.

-We have the site title already, but the rest will change when we add content for the fruit stand.